Oliver Blake

-Oliver Blake (October 1, 1802 - December 10, 1873) was an Ontario businessman and political figure.
+Oliver Blake (October 1, 1802 - December 10, 1873) was a Canadian politician and businessman.
 He was a Liberal member of the Senate of Canada from 1867 to 1873.

+Background

 He was born in New Hampton, New Hampshire, United States in 1802 and came to Upper Canada while young.
 As a young man he sold fanning mills.
 Later, he was a director of the Beaver Mutual Fire Insurance Company.
 He was appointed court clerk in 1841; Deputy Reeve of Townsend Township in Norfolk County, Councillor of Townsend Township in 1853, and served as Reeve of Townsend Township in 1852, 1854 - 1857.
 Blake was elected to the Legislative Council of the Province of Canada for Thames division in 1862 and was named to the Senate after Confederation.